Kumneger0/clispot_docs/src/content/docs/vscode-extension/quickstart.md

 ## Troubleshooting

 - **"Clispot is not installed"**: Ensure the `clispot` binary is in your system PATH.
 - **Server issues**: The extension runs `clispot --headless` in a background terminal.
+If the extension fails to start the backend automatically, try running `clispot --headless` manually in your terminal before using the extension.
 If issues persist, try restarting VS Code.